 This Cinnamon Sugar Zucchini Coffee Cake is a traditional coffee cake, but with zucchini to make it healthier, topped with crunchy cinnamon sugar.

-No matter how many zucchinis I'm presented with, I always find a way to use them.
+No matter how many zucchinis I'm presented with (even the supersized garden ones), I always find a way to use them.
 They are just so versatile!
 You can just as easily make tacos out of them as you can throw them in a cake.
 Today, we're making Cinnamon Sugar Zucchini Coffee Cake.

 When I was a teenager, my family had a brief love affair with a Krusteaz cinnamon streusel coffee cake mix.
-Costco carried it for awhile, and we bought it.
+Costco carried it for awhile, and we bought it often.
 I liked it a lot.

-Every once in awhile, I think of that cake mix.
-Then I realize then I can just as easily make it from scratch, and even hide some vegetables in it.
+Every once in a while I still think of that cake mix.
+Then I realized that I can just as easily make it from scratch, and even hide some vegetables in it.

 Just kidding.
-My kids can always tell when I hide veggies in their dessert.
-Luckily, those desserts are delicious enough that they eat them anyway.
+My kids can always tell when I hide veggies in their desserts.
+Luckily, those desserts are delicious enough that they usually eat them anyway.

 Cinnamon Sugar Zucchini Coffee Cake Nutrition Notes:

-Nutrition info above is calculated using 1% milk and 2% Greek yogurt.
-If you use something different, it will affect nutrition info.
+The nutrition info in the recipe below is calculated using 1% milk and 2% Greek yogurt.
+If you use something different, it will slightly affect the nutrition info.

 Omitting whole wheat flour will slightly reduce fiber.
-Above nutrition info is for fairly large pieces.
-Cut cake into smaller pieces to reduce calories.
+The nutrition info is for fairly large pieces.
+Cut the cake into smaller pieces to reduce calories.
 The cake freezes well.

 Cinnamon Sugar Zucchini Coffee Cake